USER MANUAL EDH23MOBV HISENSE

 TIMER

 In standby mode, press this button to enter the setting interface, and the countdown function icon and "0:00" will be displayed on the display screen.
 Turn the knob to set the time, the maximum time that can be input is 60:00.
-After setting the time, press the "START/+30s" button to begins the countdown.
-An buzzing sound to notify completion of the countdown
+After setting the time, press the "START/+30s" button to begin the countdown.
+A buzzing sound will notify completion of the countdown.

 REHEAT/ECO REHEAT

-Reheat function is mainly to facilitate users to heat food according to the weight of food, turn the knob to select the appropriate weight of food, the optional weights are 200g, 400g, 600g, 800g and 1000g.
-After select the weight, press "START/+30s" button to start work.
-An buzzing sound to notify completion of the operation.
+The Reheat function is mainly to facilitate users to heat food according to the weight of the food.
+Turn the knob to select the appropriate weight of food; the optional weights are 200g, 400g, 600g, 800g, and 1000g.
+After selecting the weight, press the "START/+30s" button to start work.
+A buzzing sound will notify completion of the operation.

 ECO

-In standby mode, press and hold down the Reheat button for 3s to turn on ECO, and the display will turn off.
-When turning on ECO, press any button to turn off the ECO function.
+In standby mode, press and hold down the Reheat button for 3 seconds to turn on ECO, and the display will turn off.
+When ECO is on, press any button to turn off the ECO function.

 STOP

-In the process of cooking settings, can press "STOP" button to cancel the settings and return to standby state.
-In the process of microwave oven working, can press "STOP" button to pause.
-In the standby state, can press "STOP" button again to cancel the function and return to standby state.
+During cooking settings, you can press the "STOP" button to cancel the settings and return to standby state.
+While the microwave oven is working, you can press the "STOP" button to pause.
+In standby state, you can press the "STOP" button again to cancel the function and return to standby state.

 START/+30s

-After setting the cooking time or food weight, press the “START/+30s” button to start the microwave oven immediately.
-In working state, can press “START/+30s” button to increase time, press one time to increase 30 seconds, but the menu mode and weight defrosting mode can not adjust time.
-In pause state, can press “START/+30s” button to continue the microwave oven before cooking mode.
+After setting the cooking time or food weight, press the "START/+30s" button to start the microwave oven immediately.
+In working state, you can press the "START/+30s" button to increase time; press once to increase 30 seconds, but the menu mode and weight defrosting mode cannot adjust time.
+In pause state, you can press the "START/+30s" button to continue the microwave oven in the previous cooking mode.

 EXPRESS

 In standby mode, after the food is put in and the door is closed, press the "START/+30s" button to quickly start the microwave.
 The default working time is 30 seconds.
-In the process of working, press the "START/+30s" button once for 30 seconds.
-An buzzing sound to notify completion of the operation.
+During operation, press the "START/+30s" button once for 30 seconds.
+A buzzing sound will notify completion of the operation.

 CHILD LOCK FUNCTION

-Use this feature to lock the control panel when you are cleaning or so that children can not use the oven unsupervised.
-All the buttons are rendered inoperable in this mode.
+Use this feature to lock the control panel when you are cleaning or so that children cannot use the oven unsupervised.
+All buttons are rendered inoperable in this mode.

-It is strongly recommended to use the containers which are suitable and safe for microwave cooking.
-Generally speaking, the containers which are made of heat-resistant ceramic, glass or plastic are suitable for microwave cooking.
-Never use the metal containers for microwave cooking and combination cooking as spark is likely to occur.
-You can take the reference of below table.
+It is strongly recommended to use containers that are suitable and safe for microwave cooking.
+Generally speaking, containers made of heat-resistant ceramic, glass, or plastic are suitable for microwave cooking.
+Never use metal containers for microwave cooking and combination cooking, as sparking is likely to occur.
+You can refer to the table below.

 The following factors may affect the cooking result: